aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/the-past-didnt-go-anywhere-making-resistance-to-antisemitism-part-of-all-of-our-movements.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
+[A new edition of <em>The Past Didn't Go Anywhere</em> is now available directly from April Rosenblum's website, <a href="https://www.aprilrosenblum.com/thepast">HERE</a>.

+The HTML edition presented on this page reflects the penultimate edition from <a href="https://web.archive.org/web/20120116084836/http://pinteleyid.com/past">January 16, 2012</a> archived by the Wayback Machine's snapshot of the websites: thepast.info (pinteleyid.com). --ANV]

 <blockquote>
 <h3>A few notes...</h3>
 <strong>The word "Left"</strong> is used here to describe radical and progressive social justice movements and the individual activists who take up social justice struggles.
 You don't have to identify with this specific term -- it's a useful word here mainly because it's short.